 Please be sure to secure your belongings while on campus or at any campus affiliated site.
-Neither the College nor the SCNM Medical Facilities are responsible for any personal belongings of students.
+Neither the University nor the Sonoran University Clinical Care facilities are responsible for any personal belongings of students.
 It is the student's responsibility to safeguard personal belongings and to remove them at the end of each class session.
 Any items found in the classrooms during cleaning will be removed.